maelstromapp/web/content/docs/appendix/project_yaml_ref.md

 By default logs go to the default Docker `json` logger and can be viewed via `docker logs` on the host running the container.
 In most cases you'll want to specify a different `logdriver` so that logs are aggregated somewhere.

+The `logdriver` value is passed through to Docker verbatim, with one exception.
+If `logdriver: maelstrom` is specified, output from all containers spawned by Maelstrom will be copied to maelstromd's stdout.
+This is useful when doing local development, as it allows you to easily aggregate all application logs in one place.

 ```yaml

 ---